lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 models, and saves the results.
 I hope to have these tasks done by Dec 20th, 2025.

-## Stocks Predicted to go up Dec 16th, 2025:
+## Stocks Predicted to go up Dec 17th, 2025:

-CSCO, WMB, DELL, GEHC, IVZ, CL, EW, SYF, CVX, TRMB
+SYF,CRM,APH,ANET,APTV,TRMB,GLW,CCI,UPS,CSCO

 ## Please reach out to me at romesluke@gmail.com for model access / additional information.